MelGrubb/BuilderGenerator/docs/index.md

 }
 ```

 You are free to use whatever naming conventions you want, but I have had good luck with naming one of the factory methods "Simple" or, in some cases, "Minimal".
 Its job is to create a builder for the simplest or most minimal object that will pass validation and can be saved to the database.
-This usually means filling in required fields, and any other fields needed to satisfy validation rules.
+This usually means filling in required fields and any other fields needed to satisfy validation rules.
 Apart from being "valid", developers should not make any other assumptions about the contents of the object the builder will produce.
 I usually use some kind of random value generator to fill in those required values.
 In the example above, I'm using GUIDs.

 You can derive new factory methods from existing ones in order to further refine or specialize the value being created.
-In the above example, UserBuilder.Simple set the Id, first and last names because they are required fields in our scenario, but the User class may have other properties that you'd expect to be filled in on any real-world user.
+In the above example, UserBuilder.Simple set the ID, first and last names because they are required fields in our scenario, but the User class may have other properties that you'd expect to be filled in on any real-world user.
 You could easily build a second factory method on top of the Simple method to fill in these additional details.
 Let's create a "Typical" factory method that adds an order to the user's history.

 ```csharp
 public static UserBuilder Typical()